A student project brings beauty to our organizational ecosystem.

 by Ari Weinzweig

-It’s about ten years ago now that U of M alum Andrew Boyd approached me.
-He wanted to tell me about a new project he and some other recent graduates were getting into.
-Their idea was to work with quality-oriented coffee growers in Honduras to enable the farmers to sell their beans for a much higher price and free themselves from the mass market’s unmanageable price swings.
-By having us roast the coffee and sell it here at Zingerman’s, he suggested, we could bring it back home to Ann Arbor—whence this wonderful project originated.
-A decade down the road, I can confidently say the project with the company Andrew and his colleagues call Union Microfinanza is going strong.
-The Honduran coffee this year is better than ever—right now it’s featured as the Coffee of the Month.
-The crew at the Coffee Company says it’s “floral and juicy, with notes of cocoa.”
+All these years later, the Honduran coffee is tasting better than ever—right now it’s featured as the Roaster’s Pick.
+The folks on the counter at the Coffee Company say it’s “floral and juicy, with notes of cocoa.”
 I agree.
 Add maybe a touch of toffee or toasted walnuts.
+I think it’s light and lovely.
 And I’ll say too that the finish is cleaner and smoother than ever.
-I loved the clarity I got when it was brewed as a Chemex.
-As our partner at the Coffee Company, Steve Mangigian, shared, “It shows that when you work with the producer year after year, and when everyone is committed to quality, it gets better and better each year.”
+As Managing Partner at the Coffee Company Steve Mangigian shared, “It shows that when you work with the producer year after year, and when everyone is committed to quality, it gets better and better each year.”

 The history of Honduras.